JMP-MO/Intro_to_data_science_and_ml/README.md

 * Alternitiveily a `requirements.txt` file has been included with the packages and versions required to replicate the environment.

 ### Notebook structure:
-1. **Intro to Data Science and Machine Learning and exploring tabular data.** This notebook explains some basic Data Science and Machine Learning context.
+1. **Exploring tabular data.** This notebook explains some basic Data Science and Machine Learning context.
 We go on to learn how to get and explore tabular data.
 2. **Working with tabular data.** This notebook demonstrates how to preprocess data ready for machine learning.
 3. **Intro to machine learning - regression.** This notebook demonstrates how to use our preprocessed data to train a machine learning model.
 4. **Machine learning competition** - Vision Model MNIST!